 The Company's 2014 Employee Stock Purchase Plan (the "2014 ESPP") provides initially for granting up to 220,588 shares of the Company's common stock to eligible employees.
 The 2014 ESPP plan period is semi-annual and allows participants to purchase the Company's common stock at 85% of the lower of (i) the market value per share of common stock on the first day of the offering period or (ii) the market value per share of the common stock on the purchase date.
 Each participant can purchase up to a maximum of \$25,000 per calendar year in fair market value.
-Stock-based compensation expense from the 2014 ESPP for the three months ended March 31, 2016 and 2015 was \$53,000 and \$60,000, respectively.
+In May 2016, participants purchased 40,000 shares of common stock under the 2014 ESPP, resulting in proceeds to the Company of \$282,000.